Red Diesel & the Gas Oil Duty Change

 Red diesel changes and construction from April 2022

-The red diesel law changes introduced in April 2022 have impacted many sectors, including construction.
+The red diesel regulation changes introduced in April 2022 have impacted many sectors, including construction.
 This industry has been hit hard by the new rules, as red diesel is commonly used on construction and building sites to power generators and machinery.

 However, these changes mean it’s now illegal to use red diesel in any construction vehicle or piece of equipment.
 As part of this legislation, the government has announced that it will increase the number of checks and significant fines will be imposed for those companies and individuals who do not comply.
 That’s where we can assist.
-From HVO to GTL, we supply a range of cleaner fuels to a wide range of sectors and industries, including construction.
+From HVO to GTL, we supply a range of cleaner future fuels to a wide range of sectors and industries, including construction.

 Is red diesel illegal or legal?